A guide to the major sports events of 2019

 When?
 Throughout the year

-While the triathletes cannot directly qualify from the Triathlon World Series for Tokyo 2020, they can accrue points towards the ITU's Olympic Qualification Ranking.
-A mixed relay World Series race in Tokyo in August acts as the sport's test event.
+While the triathletes could not directly qualify from the Triathlon World Series for Tokyo 2020, they could accrue points towards the ITU's Olympic Qualification Ranking.
+A mixed relay World Series race in Tokyo in August acted as the sport's test event.

 Sport Guide: Tackling Triathlon

 Sport Guide: Tackling TriathlonAthletes must swim 1.5km, cycle 40km and run 10km, but the triathlon transitions are often called the fourth discipline and can be decisive.